panzi/qjoypad/README.md

 Thank you to
 [Erich Kitzmüller](http://members.chello.at/erich.kitzmueller/ammoq/main.html),
-author of xjoypad for theinspiration to write QJoyPad and for the code that started Nathan Gaylinn off.
+author of xjoypad for the inspiration to write QJoyPad and for the code that started Nathan Gaylinn off.

 The development team for Psi, the Jabber client, also get a